kumprj/volume-candles/readme.md

-# Volume Based Candles as Opposed to Time Base
+# Volume-Based Candles as Opposed to Time-Based

 References this project is based on:
 * [https://tradingsim.com/blog/volume-candlesticks/](https://tradingsim.com/blog/volume-candlesticks/)